Pruning has a disparate impact on model accuracy: Why disparity in groups' gradients causes unfairness?

 \paragraph{Gradient norms and group sizes.} The section first shows that imbalanced datasets lead a model to have imbalanced gradient norms across groups.
 The following result assumes that the training converges to a local minima.

 \begin{proposition} Consider two groups $a$ and $b$ in $\cA$ with $|D_a| \geq |D_b|$.
 Then \( \left\| \bm{g}_a^\ell \right\| \leq \left\| \bm{g}_b^\ell \right\|. \) \end{proposition} That is, groups with more data samples will result in smaller gradients norms than groups with fewer data samples and vice-versa.
 Figure \ref{fig:size_vs_grad} illustrates Proposition \ref{thm:grad_imbalance}.
 The plot shows the relation between groups sizes $|D_a|$ and their associated gradient norms $\|\bm{g}_a^\ell \|$ on the UTK dataset and settings described above.
 Notice the strong trend between decreasing group sizes and increasing gradient norms for such groups.
+These theoretical considerations can be used to explain why underrepresented groups are often subject to larger performance impacts after network pruning \cite{Hooker2020CharacterisingBI}.
+These groups tend to exhibit large gradient norms at convergence, relative to other groups, thus, by Theorem \ref{thm:taylor}, they are also subject to larger excessive losses due to pruning.

 \paragraph{Gradient norms and accuracy.} Next, the section shows a strong connection between the gradient norms of a group and its associated accuracy.
 The following assumes the models adopt a cross entropy loss (or mean squared error for regression tasks, as shown Appendix \ref{sec:missing_proofs}).